VERIFY BEFORE RELYING

 DBPR's booklet says candidates should report to the test center 30 minutes before the scheduled exam.
 It also describes required admission items: two valid forms of signature ID, one government issued, plus the required pre-license education completion certificate or accepted equivalent.

-Logistics are anxiety medicine.
+Logistics lower anxiety.
 The fewer unknowns you carry into the morning, the better.

 Use the exam day checklist and put everything in one place.